Year of entry 2024

 Student projects are co-supervised by Board Members who provide valuable formative feedback at these meetings.
 This also generates other ongoing opportunities for students including placements, internships, and exposure graduate employers.

-The Programme Manager, Dr Bilal Kaddouh, has a wealth of experience in autonomous UAS development and operation and has been involved in numerous flight tests.
+The Programme Leader, Dr Bilal Kaddouh, has a wealth of experience in autonomous UAS development and operation and has been involved in numerous flight tests.
 He is also a member of the University’s Institute of Design, Robotics and Optimisation.

 The wider programme team is made up of academics and researchers from across the School of Mechanical Engineering, who work within the School’s research institutes and groups.